GIPdA/ZetaRF/README.md

 Use `available()` or `hasDataAvailable()` while data is available to read.

-Common method to read either a fixed or variable length packet (max data size is the packet length, or for VL configs it is the max packet length set with `beginWithPacketLengthOf` or `setMaxRxPacketLength`):
+Common method to read either a fixed or variable length packet (max data size is the packet length, or for VL configs it is the max packet length set with `beginWithMaxPacketLengthOf` or `setMaxRxPacketLength`):

 	ZetaRf::ReadPacketResult readPacketTo(uint8_t* data)